Traffic Sculptor ensures that the right ads show for each search query in an AdWords account.

 AdGroup2/Keyword 2: Buy Shoes

 Ad 2: Buy Shoes & Bags

 Search Query: Buy Women’s Black Shoes

-In the above example, even though the first keyword and ad text is more relevant to the search query, Google can choose to match the search query to the second keyword and show the less relevant ad text because the ad rank due to the keyword bid may be higher for the second keyword.
+In the above example, even though the first keyword and ad text are more relevant to the search query, Google can choose to match the search query to the second keyword and show the less relevant ad text because the ad rank due to the keyword bid may be higher for the second keyword.

 The Traffic Sculptor ensures that traffic gets directed to the right ads by adding exact match negative keywords at the ad group level.

 The negative keyword suggestions you see in the Traffic Sculptor look very relevant for your account.
 So why do we recommend these as negative keywords?
 That’s because you already have these keywords in your ad groups but Google has not always used these when a user searched for one of these keywords.
 Rather than showing the ad you want, they display another ad from your account because it has a better ad rank (often because it has a higher bid).
 By adding these keywords as negative exact matches, it forces Google to show the ads you want rather than the ones that rank higher but are potentially less relevant.